Instructions for authors

 • In the evolving world of endovascular hemorrhage control, the advice and opinion of actively practicing clinicians is of great importance.
 Both solicited and unsolicited submissions are reviewed, both on major and minor components of endovascular techniques.
 This can be presented in the context of “evidence” or just as an opinion.
 The use of quality images and diagrams is encouraged.
 This type of article permits the author to write from experience, rather than from the published literature.
 Articles explaining how to approach certain problems or how to accomplish certain maneuvers are welcomed.

-• The submitted manuscript should be no longer than 1500 words.
+• The submitted manuscript should be no longer than 1500 words for the main body of the text (from introduction to conclusion, and excluding abstract, references, tables and legends).

 • The abstract should be unstructured and be a maximum of 150 words.